Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group

 almost everywhere. \end{thm}

+If $\Lambda_\mu$ is a logarithmic potential and $g$ a quasiconformal mapping, we will sometimes call $\Lambda_\mu \circ g$ a quasilogarithmic potential.

+It is implicit in the writing of the theorem (and worth restating for emphasis) that the constants $\epsilon$, $C$, and $K'$ depend on $K$ only.
+Specializing to the case of $K=1$ and $g$ the identity, the result says essentially this: there exists $\epsilon_0 > 0$ such that for all $\mu \in \cM (\epsilon_0)$ there is a quasiconformal mapping of $\mH$ with Jacobian comparable to $e^{2\Lambda_{\mu}}$.

 The work leading to this theorem was inspired by the beautiful paper \cite{BHSII} of Bonk, Heinonen, and Saksman, and we follow its overall scheme.
-It is remarkable that, in Theorem \ref{thm:mainint}, the Heisenberg group supports the exact analog of the main result of \cite{BHSII}, as a rich family of quasiconformal mappings is far from automatic when moving beyond the Euclidean.
-Indeed, a quasiconformal mapping of a Carnot group, such as the Heisenberg group, must first be a contact mapping, and there are many cases in which the family of contact mappings of a Carnot group is a very rigid (finite dimensional) object, see, for example, \cite{OttaziWarhurst1}.
+It has been pleasant to discover (and somewhat surprising) that the Heisenberg group supports the exact analog of the main result of \cite{BHSII}.
+A rich family of quasiconformal mappings is far from automatic when moving beyond the Euclidean setting.
+The Heisenberg group is an example of a Carnot group, and the quasiconformal mappings of a Carnot group are a subset of what are typically called its contact mappings.
+There are many Carnot groups for which the family of contact mappings is finite-dimensional (suitably understood -- see e.g., \cite{OttaziWarhurst1} for the details).

-That quasiconformal mappings on $\mH$ have some flexibility is known, due to Kor\'{a}nyi and Reimann who developed the flow method of constructing them in \cite{KRI} and \cite{KRII}.
-We first extend this flow method, Propositions \ref{pro:flow} and \ref{pro:link} that are of independent interest.
+That quasiconformal mappings on $\mH$ have some flexibility is known.
+This is due to Kor\'{a}nyi and Reimann who developed the flow method of constructing them in \cite{KRI} and \cite{KRII}.
+An extension to this method is achieved in Propositions \ref{pro:flow} and \ref{pro:link} that are of independent interest.
 These results are then invoked in an intricate iteration scheme, an adaptation of the machine of \cite{BHSII}.
-At the heart of the paper, however, is a construction; we build vector fields with prescribed horizontal divergence.
+At the heart of the paper, however, is a construction: we build vector fields with prescribed horizontal divergence.

 Before moving on, we note that the main result of \cite{BHSII} led to some very interesting results in conformal geometry.
 We hope that our Theorem \ref{thm:mainint} has similar applications to CR geometry, and encourage the reader to consult Section \ref{subsec:intga} of this introduction for a brief discussion of this fascinating topic.